perladvent/perldotcom/content/article/_pub_2003_07_22_overloading.md

     $three_quarters = $half + '1/4';

-Our object will do the right thing â `$three_quarters` will end up as a `Number::Fraction` object that contains the value `3/4`.
+Our object will do the right thing — `$three_quarters` will end up as a `Number::Fraction` object that contains the value `3/4`.
 What will happen if we write code like this?